 As well as using PRICE therapy to aid the healing of the injury.
 PRICE simply stands for Protection, Rest, Ice, Compression and Elevation.

-Protect the injured area by using a support, with ankle injuries it is advised to wear shoes that enclose and support your feet, such as lace-up shoes.
-This reduces further damage to the injured area
+Protect the injured area for example by using a support, with ankle injuries it is advised to wear shoes that enclose and support your feet, such as lace-up shoes.
+This reduces further damage to the injured area.

 The body needs time to repair, so try to avoid putting any extra weight on it than necessary.
-Without rest, you place continual strain on the injury which could lead to further injury – what you need now is muscular pain relief.
+Without rest, you place continual strain on the injury which could lead to further injury.

-Ice is a great way to reduce inflammation.
+Ice is a great way to help reduce inflammation.
 It constricts the blood vessels which aids the prevention of bleeding and swelling.
 Do not to apply ice directly to the surface of the skin and instead use an icepack or ice wrapped in a towel.
-Applying an ice pack to the injury for 20 minutes every few hours can help to relive pain and reduce inflammation.
+Applying an ice pack to the injury for 20 minutes every few hours can help.

 Applying a bandage to the area limits swelling and movement that could cause further damage as well as providing support for the injury.

-Keeping the injured area raised; can help to reduce swelling.
+Keeping the injured area raised; can help to control swelling.
 It helps blood and fluid drain away from the injury.
-This approach works best by raising the limb to slightly above the level of your heart.

 Anti-inflammatory medicines help to ease pain

-Ibuprofen, the active ingredient in Nurofen Gels and Tablets has anti-inflammatory properties and reduces the production of prostaglandins which can help to reduce inflammation and ease the pain.
+Ibuprofen, the active ingredient in Nurofen Gels and Tablets has anti-inflammatory properties and reduces the production of prostaglandins which can help to ease the pain.
 After a couple of days most strains and sprains begin to heal.
 However, if there is no improvement then see a healthcare professional.

-Nurofen 5% Gel contains 5% w/w ibuprofen.
+Nurofen Joint & Back Pain Relief 5% Gel contains 5% w/w ibuprofen.
 Nurofen Express 200mg Liquid capsules contains ibuprofen.
 For pain relief.
 Always read the label.
-UK/N/0115/0001